Ernie Banks: Later years

 Banks was an ordained minister; he presided at the wedding of MLB pitcher Sean Marshall.
 On March 31, 2008, a statue of Banks (Mr. Cub) was unveiled in front of Wrigley Field.
 That year, Eddie Vedder released a song called "All The Way", which Banks had asked Vedder to write about the Cubs as a birthday gift.

-In 2009, Banks was named a Library of Congress Living Legend, a designation that recognizes those "who have made significant contributions to America's diverse cultural, scientific and social heritage".
-In 2013, he received the Presidential Medal of Freedom with 15 other people, including Bill Clinton and Oprah Winfrey.
-During the ceremony, he presented President Obama with a bat that had belonged to Jackie Robinson.
 Banks remained close to the Cubs team and made frequent appearances at their spring training grounds, HoHoKam Stadium in Arizona.
 Author Harry Strong wrote in 2013 that "the Chicago Cubs do not have a mascot, but they hardly need one when the face of the franchise is still so visible".